Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 await sender.SendMessageAsync(message);
 ```

-The feature to send a list of messages in a single call was implemneted by batching all the messages into a single AMQP message and sending that to the service.
+The feature to send a list of messages in a single call was implemented by batching all the messages into a single AMQP message and sending that to the service.
 While we continue to support this feature, it always had the potential to fail unexpectedly when the resulting batched AMQP message exceeded the size limit of the sender.
 To help with this, we now provide a safe way to batch multiple messages to be sent at once using the new `ServiceBusMessageBatch` class.